ReactiveHTML/rimmel/README.md

 import { Subject } from 'rxjs';

 const Component = () => {
+  // Define your streams first
   const stream1 = new Subject<string>();

+  // Then Bind/Render to the DOM
   return rml`
     <input onchange="${Cut(stream1)}"> <br>